esakal/react-workshop/README.md

 - **Unit 'Intermediate-2' ([link to unit instructions](./workshop-guides/2-intermediate/intermediate-2.md))**: This unit deals with techniques to break any application into components using flexbox as our layout system.

-## Presenter notes
+## Trainer notes
-I will hopefully add soon my presenter notes to the repo.
+I will hopefully add soon my trainer notes to the repo.
 Those are my personal notes and as such are not formalized as other materials introduced in this workshop

 ### Things to improve
 - Once the participants started to chat in rooms, they needed to scroll manually to see new messages.
 I think it would be wise to add auto scroll of channel in branch [workshop-application](https://github.com/esakal/react-workshop/tree/workshop-application).